MaterializeInc/materialize/play/wikirecent-dbt/README.md

 on top of streaming Wikipedia data using dbt.

 1. To start, let's set up a stream of Wikipedia's recent changes, and simply write all the data we see to a file.

+   > If (and only if!) you are running Materialize via a Docker container, run `docker exec -it [materialized container id] /bin/sh` before `curl`-ing to create this file directly within the Materialize container.

    From a new shell, run:
    ```nofmt
    while true; do
      curl --max-time 9999999 -N https://stream.wikimedia.org/v2/stream/recentchange >> wikirecent